Is It Worth Buying Full Coverage Auto Insurance?

 Part 2) Collision Insurance

 Collision coverage is the second component of full coverage car insurance.
-Collision coverage covers damage to you, your passengers, and your vehicle if the accident was your fault.
+Collision coverage would cover damage to you, your passengers, and your vehicle if the accident was your fault.
 Collision coverage is optional in every state.
-If you don’t have collision coverage, then your insurance company will not compensate you for vehicle damage after an accident you caused.
-Collision insurance typically comes with a small deductible ($250 to $1,000) that needs to be paid out of pocket, while your insurance covers the remainder.
+If you don’t have collision coverage, your insurance company will not compensate you for vehicle damage after an accident you caused.
+Collision insurance typically comes with a small deductible ($250 to $1,000) that must be paid out of pocket, while your insurance covers the remainder.

 Part 3) Comprehensive Insurance